Skip to Content

 Vermont boasts more than 100 covered bridges, the highest number per square mile in the United States.
 Bennington County, in the southwest corner of Vermont, is home to five, all relatively close to each other.

 You’ll find three covered bridges in Bennington/North Bennington and two more in Arlington.
 They all feature authentic construction, but some have been rebuilt over the years.
-The Arlington bridges are both perched above fabulous swimming holes if you happen to be meandering on a hot, summer day.
+The Arlington bridges are both perched above fabulous swimming holes if you happen to be meandering on a hot summer day.

 Even if covered bridges aren’t your thing, I urge you to visit this corner of Vermont in the fall, where you’ll find rolling hills, bustling farm stands, art galleries, museums, and shopping opportunities.